Wasim-Danyal/SFIA3-Project/README.md

 2. Sprint planning: Where the entire Scrum team will start to prepare of what is needed for our next Sprint, in our case we only have 1 sprint.
 (Product backlog and Sprint backlog)
 3. Sprint: A time framed box where the goals mentioned in the sprint planning must be accomplished.
-4. Sprint Reviews: Informal meeting where the team will present their work and discuss feedback 5.Sprint Retrospective: A meeting with the entire Scrum team and refelct on the sprint and establish any imporvements for the next.
+4. Sprint Reviews: Informal meeting where the team will present their work and discuss feedback
+5. Sprint Retrospective: A meeting with the entire Scrum team and refelct on the sprint and establish any imporvements for the next.

 ## Architecture